ingvijonasson/css-questions/README.md

 - When would you apply a `rem` unit and when an `em` unit?

 ## Concepts
+- What is a normalizer and what is a reset.
+What is the difference?
 - What is a visually hidden class and why might you want to use it?

 ## Cascade